ams/cadr4/ROADMAP.md

 ## Accurate simulation of CADR

 Implement an accurate version of the original CADR schematics (CADR) that can run in simulation.
-This would most probobly not have vull virtual memory, any bus for I/O, etc.  And only capable of running through the boot PROM and failing at either the first memory access, or looping in DISK-WAIT.
-It would also most probobly not be syntheziable.
+This would most probably not have full virtual memory, any bus for I/O, etc.  And only capable of running through the boot PROM and failing at either the first memory access, or looping in DISK-WAIT.
+It would also most probably not be syntheziable.

 ## Two-Machine Lashup